Skip to main content

 He who was The Mouth of the Gods remembered what had not yet happened: “Scattered through the world shall be the women who sing and the men who sing and all who sing… Men will be turned into slaves.
 Sad will be the face of the sun.”

-Members of the Latin American community actively contribute to the staging by participating in heritage dance, crafting and animating Indigenous-style puppets, and meticulously re-creating a funerary mantle inspired by the ancient Paracas civilization, under the guidance of Amazonian master embroiderer Bella Lane.
+Members of the Latin American community actively contributed to the staging by participating in heritage dance, crafting and animating Indigenous-style puppets, and meticulously re-creating a funerary mantle inspired by the ancient Paracas civilization, under the guidance of Amazonian master embroiderer Bella Lane.

 THE MOUTH OF THE GODS project is supported by the National Lottery Heritage Fund.
 Thanks to National Lottery players.
 Also supported by the Cockayne Foundation, London Community Foundation and the Marchus Trust.
 Co-produced by Hoxton Hall.
 Press - info@chloenelkinconsulting.com.